camarman/GTRPy/docs/user_guide.md

 ## Welcome Page and Choosing # of Dimensions

+After you start the program, the first page will look like this:

 ![greetings](https://user-images.githubusercontent.com/45866787/213306039-51dd652a-d99e-41b5-9ca9-6fe6a4f7aa35.png)

-Later on choose a suitable dimension from the GUI.
+From there, you can choose a suitable dimension.
 If you choose four dimensions, you'll see a page in this form:

 ![4d-main](https://user-images.githubusercontent.com/45866787/215288897-5f1e528d-539e-4237-b200-f126d9618037.png)

+and in 3D:

 ## GTRPy in 4D

+Let us focus on the 4D case as an example.

-### Defining Coordinate System
+### Defining the Coordinate System

-In GTRPy, you can define the coordinate system yourself!

-While defining the coordinate system, you can choose from the given coordinate system symbols
+In GTRPy, you can define the coordinate system yourself.
+While doing so, you can choose from the given coordinate system symbols

     t, x, y, z, r, v, r, theta, phi, rho, sigma, psi, eta, tau, xi, T, X

-or you can simply choose one of the predefined coordinate systems.
-Currently predefined coordinates in 4D are:
+or you can simply choose one of the *predefined coordinate systems*.
+Currently predefined coordinates in 3D are:

+1. Cartesian Coordinates
+2. Cylindrical Coordinates
+3. Spherical Coordinates

+and in 4D:

 1. Cartesian Coordinates
 2. Cylindrical Coordinates